digital-asset/daml-finance/README.md

 This will produce individual DAR files for each package in the `.dars` directory.

-To test CI locally run the following target:
+To test the CI locally, run the following target:

 ```script
 make ci-local